parthmahendra/steganography/README.md

 ### save.py
 1. Enter string that you want to hide in the image
 2. Input location of the image in which you want to hide the text
+3. Enter the location of the one time pad you want to use to encrypt the text
-3. Input the pixel at which you want the bit encoding to start
+4. Input the pixel at which you want the bit encoding to start
+5. The program will save a file with the hidden text

 ### extract.py
 1. Enter location of the image with hidden text
 2. Input length of the hidden text that was entered into the image
+3. Enter the location of the one time image that is used to decrypt the text
-3. Input the number of the pixel at which the encoding starts
+4. Input the number of the pixel at which the encoding starts
-4. The program will output the text
+5. The program will output the text

 # How it works